Your Weight Loss Foundation

 - NOT Roller coaster - fun at the moment, but you feel sick if you stay on too long

-The path to this calm relationship is The Holy Mess Triangle.
-This is the framework we use for healthy weight loss and a healthy relationship with food.
+The Holy Mess Triangle is the research-backed framework we use for weight loss.

 - Structured - Eating every 3-4 hours throughout the day, and spreading points/calories throughout the day fairly evenly.